-Indonesia, Micronesia, Cayman Islands, are some of the internationally acclaimed scuba diving sites, however, being a little heavy on the pocket which is where scuba diving in the Andamans is a more preferred option.
+Indonesia, Micronesia, Cayman Islands, are some of the internationally acclaimed sites for scuba diving sites, however, being a little heavy on the pocket which is where scuba diving in Andamans is a more preferred option.
 The clear waters of this island host an incredible marine life and state-of-the-art equipment and expertise.
-Over the years, scuba diving in the Andamans has seen tourists flocking from different parts of the world, and this tradition never ceases to provide anything short of an awestruck experience.
+Over the years, scuba diving in Andaman Islands has seen tourists flocking from different parts of the world, and this tradition never ceases to provide anything short of an awestruck experience.
 Here are more insights on the same.

 It requires 4 to 5 successful open dives to get a certification, and the cost estimates are between INR 18.000 – INR 28,000.
 For those who want to get your scuba diving gear, you will shell out over INR 70,000 which includes BCD, dive computer and scuba regulator; of which the quality of the regulator ensures a safe and unforgettable memory.
 Other accessories are wetsuits, watches, dive bags, mask, snorkel and fins.

 Here are some package trips which entail scuba diving in Andamans:

 Best Dive Schools in AndamansProfessional Association of Diving Instructors (PADI), National Association of Underwater Instructors (NAUI), British Sub Aqua Club (BSAC), Scuba Schools International (SSI) are some of the internationally acclaimed diving institutions.
 Their certifications vary as follows depending on the level of difficulty - Open Water Diver, Advanced Open Water Diver, Rescue Diver, Master Scuba Diver, Divemaster, Adaptive Support Diver, Adventure Diver.
 SSI and PADI are the recognised schools for diving in Andamans.
 Most of them are in Havelock Island.
 The smaller diving schools tutor shallow dives that are perfect for novice divers.